-Aikin says he doesn’t take a statement about he fiduciary standard at face value.
+Blaine Aikin does not take a statement about the fiduciary standard at face value.
 Rather, he asks whether a person or organizations embraces the principals behind the existing standard.
-The five principles are listed here: http://www.thefiduciarystandard.org/

 “But in interviews, former and current brokers said the ad told only part of the story.
 All said their jobs depended less on giving advice and more on closing sales.
 The more money they brought in, the more they, and their firms, would earn.”